StarRocks/starrocks/docs/data_source/data_cache.md

-# Local Cache
+# Data Cache

-This topic describes the working principles of Local Cache and how to enable Local Cache to improve query performance on external data.
+This topic describes the working principles of Data Cache and how to enable Data Cache to improve query performance on external data.

 In data lake analytics, StarRocks works as an OLAP engine to scan data files stored in external storage systems, such as HDFS and Amazon S3.
 The I/O overhead increases as the number of files to scan increases.
 In addition, in some ad hoc scenarios, frequent access to the same data doubles I/O overhead.

-To optimize the query performance in these scenarios, StarRocks 2.5 provides the Local Cache feature.
+To optimize the query performance in these scenarios, StarRocks 2.5 provides the Data Cache feature.
 This feature splits data in an external storage system into multiple blocks based on predefined policies and caches the data on StarRocks backends (BEs).
 This eliminates the need to pull data from external systems for each access request and accelerates queries and analysis on hot data.
-Local Cache only works when you query data from external storage systems by using external catalogs or external tables (excluding external tables for JDBC-compatible databases).
+Data Cache only works when you query data from external storage systems by using external catalogs or external tables (excluding external tables for JDBC-compatible databases).
 It does not work when you query StarRocks native tables.

 ## How it works